-Each year, The Allure will entertain about 400,000 kids under 18, with about half of those under 12.
-Kids from over 70 countries will be using Adventure Ocean, so the Youth Zone has an international staff.
+Each year, The Allure entertains about 400,000 kids under 18, with about half of those under 12.
+Kids from over 70 countries are using Adventure Ocean, so the Youth Zone has an international staff.
 The ship has 39 youth staff, and according to the Adventure Ocean manager, their goal is to create energetic, safe, and fun activities for their young charges ages 6 months to 17 years.
 Most of the Adventure Ocean activities are free except for those under three.

 Royal Caribbean uses Fisher-Price toys in Adventure Ocean, and each age group has diffferent types of toys and special play sessions.
 The kids get a daily schedule just like the adults do, with all the planned activities listed.
 Most play sessions have a theme.

 The Allure of the Seas Youth Zone has six age groups:

 - Royal Babies and Tots - 6 months to 3 years

 The Royal Babies and Tots is a drop off nursery with one dedicated nursery staff for each four babies.
 The number is adjusted based on demand.
 The charge is $8 per hour and is open from 9 am until about midnight.
 The nursery is open on both sea and port days.
 Parents can book in advance, but drop-ins are welcome.
 The Allure of the Seas provides a deck phone for parents to use while they are on the ship.